-- Avoid touching your eyes, nose, and mouth. - Hand-wash with soapy, warm water for 20+ seconds often, especially after contact with hard surfaces and others. - Wear clean clothes each day to campus. - Cover coughs and sneezes with a tissue or inside of the elbow. - No eating on salon floor or spa.
-Drinks must have lids. - Stay home when sick.
+- Avoid touching your eyes, nose, and mouth. - Proper handwashing, following CDC guidelines. - Wear clean clothes each day to campus. - Cover coughs and sneezes with a tissue or inside of the elbow. - No eating on salon floor or spa.
+Drinks must have lids.

+• Stay home when sick.